chatbx-eu/hugo_chatbx.eu/content/en/legal/privacy.md

 ### Note
 It is hard for us to detect spam which is invoked from another XMPP server.
 We do not analyse any traffic (not even for this).
 If you encounter spam, please get in contact with us: `admin@chatbx.eu`.

+## GDPR
+You have the right to correct, receive, block or delete your personal data.
+If you delete your account on our XMPP Server, all "personal data" will be deleted after 30 days (this includes the HTTP Error logs and uploaded files).
+If you send E-Mails to us, we "process" your data in order to answer you.

+Because it sounds nice: We are GDRP compliant :-)